dinadess/dinaDess/README.md

 - 👀 I am a frontend web developper interested in accessibility, creative development, reading and traveling.
 - 🌱 I’m currently learning Vue JS & GSAP.
 - 💞️ I’m looking to collaborate on UI projects especially those concerning accessibility.
-- 📫 How to reach me?
-I am available on Linkedin just here => linkedin.com/in/laerice-dessouassi
 - ❓⬇ This repo contains a non exhaustive list of all projects I've worked on, be it simple integrations or more complex projects where I used Vue JS and consume APIs.
 Feel free to check them below 🤠.

 <!---